Sodium compounds

 Sodium atoms have 11 electrons, one more than the stable configuration of the noble gas neon.
 As a result, sodium usually forms ionic compounds involving the Na^{+} cation.
 Sodium is a reactive alkali metal and is much more stable in ionic compounds.
 It can also form intermetallic compounds and organosodium compounds.
 Sodium compounds are often soluble in water.

 Metallic sodium

 Metallic sodium is generally less reactive than potassium and more reactive than lithium.
-Sodium metal is highly reducing, with the standard reduction potential for the Na^{+}/Na couple being −2.71 volts, though potassium and lithium have even more negative potentials.
+Sodium metal is highly reducing, with the standard reduction potential for the Na^{+}/Na couple being −2.71 volts, though potassium and lithium have even more negative potentials, making it the least reducing alkali metal.

 The thermal, fluidic, chemical, and nuclear properties of molten sodium metal have caused it to be one of the main coolants of choice for the fast breeder reactor.
 Such nuclear reactors are seen as a crucial step for the production of clean energy.

 Salts and oxides

 The structure of sodium chloride, showing octahedral coordination around Na^{+} and Cl^{−} centres.
 This framework disintegrates when dissolved in water and reassembles when the water evaporates.

 Sodium compounds are of immense commercial importance, being particularly central to industries producing glass, paper, soap, and textiles.
 The most important sodium compounds are table salt (NaCl), soda ash (Na_{2}CO_{3}), baking soda (NaHCO_{3}), caustic soda (NaOH), sodium nitrate (NaNO_{3}), di- and tri-sodium phosphates, sodium thiosulfate (Na_{2}S_{2}O_{3}·5H_{2}O), and borax (Na_{2}B_{4}O_{7}·10H_{2}O).
 In compounds, sodium is usually ionically bonded to water and anions and is viewed as a hard Lewis acid.

 Two equivalent images of the chemical structure of sodium stearate, a typical soap.

 Most soaps are sodium salts of fatty acids.
 Sodium soaps have a higher melting temperature (and seem "harder") than potassium soaps.
 Sodium containing mixed oxides are promising catalysts and photocatalysts.
 Photochemically intercalated sodium ion enhances the photoelectrocatalytic activity of WO_{3}.

 Like all the alkali metals, sodium reacts exothermically with water.
 The reaction produces caustic soda (sodium hydroxide) and flammable hydrogen gas.
 When burned in air, it forms primarily sodium peroxide with some sodium oxide.